aurion-codes/aurion-codes/README.md

-Hi 👋 I'm Aurion -Pronouns: (she/her)
+Hi 👋 I'm Aurion -A lifelong learner

-A recent grad from Flatiron School's Immersive Full-Stack Software Engineering program in which I gained experience in;
+Being a naturally curious and forward thinking individual has led me to the world of technology.
+I love solving complex problems for fun.
+Challenging myself is a technique I use to grow and develop.

+My current skills in which I am continuously improving:

 Front-end technologies - JavaScript, React, Styled Components,HTML5 and CSS

 Back-end technologies - Ruby, Ruby on Rails, json Databases- PostgresQL, SQLite and SQL

-Since completing the program I've taken advantage of full-stack web development courses on Udemy, blogging to help others and expand upon my current skills and being a professional googler and researcher.
+Since completing a Fullstack Immersive Software Engineering program, I've taken advantage of learning by doing/working on projects, blogging to help others and expand upon my current skills.
 I'm excited to continually learn and be a life-long learner of innovative technologies.

 🌱 I enjoy staying up-to-date with technolgies.
 I am currently learning about cloud computing.